-1. My father kept my mother’s memory alive in our home by holding on to keepsakes & other specific physical objects belonging to my mother.
+1. By holding on to keepsakes & other specific physical objects belonging to my mother, my father kept my mother’s memory alive in our home.
 Nothing of hers was removed prematurely.
 Many of her things remain in our lives to this day.
 In fact yesterday I wore a lovely purple sweater of hers that I pulled from the closet in our sitting room.
 Over the years I’ve discovered things belonging to her that surprise me.
 She lives on in our lives through photographs, cards she received or penned to us, items of clothing, her old but functioning button accordion & other things she valued and loved.
 My father carefully chose photographs of Mam to frame and place around our home following her death.
 Every room contains memories of my mother.

 2. We spoke about my mother regularly after her passing.
 Though I didn’t talk about Mam to others she was often mentioned in our home.
 I sometimes asked questions about her past and Dad answered to the best of his ability.
 Together we recalled her favorite songs, frequently looked through family photo albums and as we got older we acknowledged the absence her death left.

-3. Our friends were always welcome in our home.
-We spent ample time with our peers both at our house and in theirs.
+3. My father made sure to welcome our friends into our home.
+I spent ample time with my peers both at our house and in theirs.
 Blessed with wonderful friends who cared about me I spent hours on end laughing with them and having fun.
 I lost myself in childish games and silliness.
 Such relief!
 Dad often drove us around to local events, treated us to train rides and parties and invited my pals on various excursions.
 To this day my friends recall his warmth and kindness.

-4. Outings and adventures were planned.
-My father took us on trips abroad after Mam died.
+4. My father took us on trips abroad after Mam died.
 We visited London, The Isle of Man, Jersey and in later years other countries in Europe such as Italy and Switzerland.
-Dad took us to visit our cousins in Dublin, Galway, Waterford and Limerick.
+Dad planned visits to our cousins in Dublin, Galway, Waterford and Limerick.
 We went on short boat excursions and joined a walking club.
 Dad made sure to keep us occupied while at the same time allowing us plenty of down time as needed.

 6. Dad learned how to cook from my mother.
 After she died he was able to recreate several of her dishes from scratch such as her famous cod with Taytos dish, her shepherd’s pie and her mashed potatoes with gravy.
 For years my father cooked so many of her delicious meals for us in our kitchen where once four of us sat together.
 Eating these same meals, meals my mother served us, allowed for a smoother transition after her death.
 Not everything was different.
 Not everything had changed.
 The food we put into our bodies on a daily basis stayed mostly the same and my mother was remembered at meal times.